-Breast cancer patients see many doctors during the course of their treatment, but rarely do they meet the specialist who plays a critical role in their outcome: the pathologist who diagnoses their cancer by analyzing samples of blood, tissue and body fluid.
-Precise diagnosis is what drives all subsequent decisions about treatment options and other patient choices.
+Breast cancer patients see many doctors during the course of their treatment, but rarely do they meet the specialist who plays a critical role in their outcome: the pathologist who diagnoses their cancer by analyzing samples of tissue.
+Precise diagnosis is what drives all subsequent decisions about treatment and other patient choices.

-Our pathologists are highly specialized and focus not just on cancer, but on breast cancer.
-They directly review all of the pathology slides from your biopsy (whether it was performed at Roswell Park or by an outside physician) and render an expert opinion on the key characteristics that will define your breast cancer treatment.
+Our pathologists are highly specialized and focus not just on cancer—but specifically on breast cancer.
+They review all of the pathology slides from your biopsy (whether it was performed at Roswell Park or by an outside provider) and render an expert opinion on the key characteristics that will define your breast cancer treatment.

-If you have breast cancer, pathologists will study the cancer cells from your biopsy to pinpoint the exact type and the grade of your cancer.
-This information tells our physicians how aggressive your cancer is; which treatments the cancer is likely to respond to; and the likelihood your cancer will recur.
+If you have breast cancer, our pathologists will study the cancer cells from your biopsy to pinpoint the exact type and the grade of your cancer.
+This information tells your physicians how aggressive your cancer is; which treatments your cancer will likely respond to; and the likelihood of your cancer recurring.

 These tests include: